0nix/ggj21/twine/evidence_questioning.md

 "Agent Designation: Eight-Red-Zero-Whiskey-One-Seven-One-Three.
 You are required to present yourself at once to Central for dossier review following every day of operation while on assignment.
 Authorization.
 Delta-Sierra-Charlie-Hotel.
 Review of dossier will be conducted by Operations managers.
 Confirm receipt."

 You respond affirmatively.
 Fifteen minutes later, in the same office, in the same building, with the same yellow light illuminating a balding crow and a stoic rock.
 These two men will continue to decide the merits of your investigation.
+Your mind begs for something, anything different.

+Then you see something.
+Something odd on the wall.

+It was a black scribble of sorts, a mark that seemed both random and deliberate at the same time.

 "Delta-Sierra interrogation, Day Number Two.
 I do hope that the evidence presented today'll be useful to establishing any and all culpability for Mister Hassel."
-Sessler says, chewing something before spitting it out in a nearby bin.
+Sessler says, snapping you back to reality.
+He chewed on something before spitting it out in a nearby bin.

 "Plausible culpability, Lieutenant Sessler."
 Bayer says with a stern tone.
 "Plausible culpability."